 Nevertheless, there is increasing evidence of clear differences from devolved governments in how they are working to provide fairer employment for social care workers compared to England.

-Implementing Fair Work initiatives in Scotland, Wales and Northern Ireland
+Implementing Fair Work in Scotland, Wales and Northern Ireland

 An exploration of introducing an alternative to the English regime of employment relations in social care shows several similar trajectories, but with regional differences in emphasis and pace.
 Common themes that emerge are commitment to the Real Living Wage, attempts to encourage national systems of collective bargaining, as well as efforts to improve other terms and conditions.